Tommaso Domini

-Tommaso Domini (born 18 August 1989) is an Italian football midfielder.
+Tommaso Domini (born 18 August 1989) is an Italian football midfielder who plays for Pennarossa.
 He played for Gubbio in the 2014–15 Lega Pro.

 Biography

 Born in Cesena, Romagna region, Domini spent 6 seasons in non-professional clubs, mainly in Serie D and Eccellenza Emilia–Romagna.

 Parma

 In July 2013 Domini was signed by Serie A club Parma F.C., but immediately farmed to Lega Pro Prima Divisione club Gubbio.
 Gubbio also received premi di valorizzazione of €100,000.

 On 16 July 2014 the loan was renewed.
 Gubbio also signed Bentoglio, Casiraghi, Luparini and Manganelli on the same day.